,pKnowing the patient attributes for effective clear aligner treatment is critical to their success.

-They’re barely noticeable, easy to care for and cost about the same as traditional treatment.
+Clear aligners: They’re barely noticeable, easy to care, for and cost about the same as traditional treatment.
 Not only that, it doesn’t take long before patients begin seeing results with clear aligner treatment.
-It’s no wonder that, since their inception about two decades ago, clear aligners have become increasingly popular.
+It’s no wonder that, since their inception about 2 decades ago, clear aligners have become increasingly popular.
 These days, in fact, close to a million people use the treatment every year.

 Just as you can’t judge a book by its cover, it’s not always easy to determine if a patient will be disciplined enough for successful clear aligner treatment.
 Here are some parameters, however, to help make the right call when a patient comes looking for this approach to treatment.